mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 The ensuing years have been an epic struggle fraught with setbacks and disasters that would bring down the spirits of even the most universal optimizt.
-The remnants of Madjiyb’s ambitious projects are now either lost for eternity or bristle out of the ground like the jagged teeth of a bygone civilization.
+The remnants of Madjiyb's ambitious projects are now either lost for eternity or bristle out of the ground like the jagged teeth of a bygone civilization.

 Despite all this, the population has recovered to approximately 800 million people.
 That this happened at all is a testament to their resilience.
-Even after two and a half millennia, Caldos’ culture of innovation and pragmatism persists.
+Even after two and a half millennia, Caldos' culture of innovation and pragmatism persists.

 The equatorial canal that once ran along the circumference of the planet has been virtually dry for 2,000 years.
-The gigatons of water brought from the belt have been absorbed into the planet’s crust, subsumed into its meagre atmosphere or burned away into the cosmos by Caurchlan’s unrelenting stellar rays.
+The gigatons of water brought from the belt have been absorbed into the planet's crust, subsumed into its meagre atmosphere or burned away into the cosmos by Caurchlan's unrelenting stellar rays.

 In the golden age, few people lived in the equatorial region.
 The plantations at the valles were almost entirely run by robots but there